 - Document any on-site activities that could result in damage to the soils or geosynthetic components of the construction and report them as soon as practical to the CQA site manager; - i.
 Prepare notes and logs; and report problems to the CQA site manager. - 3.
-Design Engineer: Responsible for providing interpretations and clarifications of the technical specifications, reviewing and approving shop drawings, authorizing minor variations in the work from the requirements of the technical specifications, and rejecting defective work.
+Design Engineer: Responsible for providing interpretations and clarifications of the Permit Drawings, reviewing and approving shop drawings, and rejecting defective work.
 The Design Engineer will be a registered professional engineer licensed in Georgia. - 4.
 CQC Engineer: Responsible for CQC monitoring, testing and documentation for all field work performed during the construction of the facility.
 The Contractor will have the responsibility for providing for all field CQC testing by the CQC Engineer, or his representative, for all work performed.
 Reference to the CQC Engineer, for the purpose of this document, will include the CQC Engineer and his/her designated representatives. - 5.
 Contractor: The term "Contractor" refers to the General Contractor (i.e., the Prime Contractor) who is retained by the Owner to perform the construction of the landfill cells.
-In general, the Contractor will be responsible for furnishing and installing materials in accordance with the Construction Documents (unless certain items may be procured and/or installed under separate contracts with or on behalf of the Owner).
 In this role, the Contractor will be responsible for earthwork activities, installation of lined cells and their leachate management systems, installation of the final cover system, and constructing associated surface water management features and other related site work.
 The Contractor may subcontract with various parties to conduct certain portions of the Project (e.g., geosynthetic Installer(s)).
 The Owner will select a Contractor qualified for this Project through experience constructing projects involving similar work elements, and with personnel and equipment availability as needed to execute a project of this magnitude.
 During construction, the Contractor will work with the Owner/Construction Manager to develop an approved schedule, execute the work according to that schedule, and communicate the timing of key milestones/activities with appropriate project parties (e.g., CQA Engineer).
-Note that the preceding description of the Contractor's roles and responsibilities is only a general summary and does not represent the comprehensive scope of work required by the Construction Documents.
-In the event of any discrepancies, the Construction Documents will govern. - 6.
+Note that the preceding description of the Contractor's roles and responsibilities is only a general summary and does not represent the comprehensive scope of work required of the Contractor. - 6.
 Geosynthetics Manufacturers and Installers: Geosynthetics are manufactured materials.
-The Manufacturers who will supply geosynthetic materials for this Project (either procured by the Contractor or procured by the Owner, as established for the scope of work set forth in the Construction Documents) are responsible for the manufacture/fabrication of such materials and for quality control during manufacture/fabrication.
+The Manufacturers who will supply geosynthetic materials for this Project (either procured by the Contractor or procured by the Owner are responsible for the manufacture/fabrication of such materials and for quality control during manufacture/fabrication.
 The Manufacturer(s) of the geomembrane components of the liner system and final cover system should have experience manufacturing at least ten million square feet of such geomembranes.
-Further details of the required minimum Manufacturer qualifications for the various other geosynthetic materials of the Project will be provided in the Construction Documents.
 The geosynthetic Manufacturers must implement an MQC program.
-MQC refers to actions taken at their manufacturing facility (i.e., prior to shipment to the jobsite) to control the quality of their products and to monitor/verify that the materials and workmanship of the geosynthetics meet the Project requirements as set forth herein and in the Construction Documents.
+MQC refers to actions taken at their manufacturing facility (i.e., prior to shipment to the jobsite) to control the quality of their products and to monitor/verify that the materials and workmanship of the geosynthetics meet the Project requirements as set forth herein and in the Permit Drawings.
 The MQC program will be conducted by MQC personnel who are stationed at the manufacturing facility (i.e., employed or contracted by the Manufacturer), and overseen by an MQC manager.
 Manufactured geosynthetics products are placed and installed in the field by an Installer, who will be subcontracted by the Contractor.
 The Installer responsible for the installation of the liner system and final cover system geomembrane components should have experience installing at least five million square feet of such geomembranes.
-Further details of the required minimum geosynthetics Installer qualifications for the various other geosynthetic materials of the Project will be set forth in the Construction Documents.

-Construction Quality Assurance Plan

-Georgia Power Company ■ Plant Bowen CCR Landfill

-May 2023 ■ HHNT Project No. 3030-019
+Construction Quality Assurance Plan Georgia Power Company ■ Plant Bowen CCR Landfill August 2022 - Revised January 2025 ■ HHNT Project No. 3030-019